Random singlet physics in the $S = \frac{1}{2}$ pyrochlore antiferromagnet NaCdCu$_2$F$_7$: Results

-Specific heat, $C_p(T)$, in zero field shows no sharp first or second order transitions down to 150 mK, ruling out the development of long-range order or global structural changes, however a broad hump is observed at around 1 K. This feature shifts to higher temperature with applied field, reminiscent of a Schottky anomaly.
-At temperaratures between 200 and 650 mK the specific heat shows a power-law dependence $C_p \sim T^{1-\alpha_{C_p}}$ with $\alpha_{C_p} = 0.50(1)$, followed by a $T$-linear specific heat $C_p \sim T$ below 200 mK, expected for the RS ground state in 3D pyrochlore systems \cite{Uematsu2019}.
-After subtraction of the phonon contribution (see SM \cite{Supplementary}), the magnetic specific heat $C_{\mathrm{mag}}/T$, and its evolution in applied fields is shown in Figure \ref{fig2}c. $C_{\rm mag}(T,H)$ was fitted using a combination of a two-level Schottky anomaly $C_{\rm Sch}$ corresponding to the $S=\frac{1}{2}$ orphan spins, and a power-law term $C_{\rm power-law} = A_{\rm power-law}T^{1-\alpha_{C_{mag}}}$ corresponding to the RS phase \cite{Kimchi2018,Murayama2022,Hossain2024}.
-We find that $\alpha_{C_{mag}}$ evolves from 0.87(2) in zero field to 0.28(2) at 9 T, and the extracted Schottky gap $\Delta$ in zero field is 1.34(5) K, suggesting a non-zero splitting of the Cu$^{2+}$ $S=\frac{1}{2}$ energy levels due to the local magnetic fields.
-From the Zeeman formula $\Delta(H) = gS\mu_B \mu_0 H$ we obtain the slope $gS = 1.32(6)$, giving the orphan-spin $g$-factor $g = 2.6(1)$.
-The orphan spins fraction $n_{\rm oph}$ can be estimated by taking the ratio of the Schottky entropy and total magnetic entropy $n_{\rm oph} = S_{\rm Sch}/S_{\rm mag}$, changing from $\sim 10 \%$ in zero field to $\sim 54 \%$ at 9 T (see SM \cite{Supplementary}).
-The apparent growth of the Schottky term with field reflects spectral-weight redistribution rather than a real increase in orphan spin density, as the orphan fraction is field-independent and best captured by the zero-field value.
-The magnetic entropy change, calculated by integration of $C_{\mathrm{mag}}/T$ and shown in Figure \ref{fig2}d, reaches only $\sim 35\%$ of the expected value of Rln2, by 100 K. The large missing entropy is a signature of non-magnetic singlet formation combined with residual dynamics at low temperature.
+Specific heat, $C_p(T)$, in zero field shows no sharp first or second order transitions down to 150 mK, ruling out the development of long-range order or global structural changes, however a broad hump is observed at around 1 K, seen in Figure \ref{fig3}a and \ref{fig3}b.
+This feature shifts to higher temperature with applied field, reminiscent of a Schottky anomaly.
+After subtraction of the phonon contribution by subtracting the specific heat of the non-magnetic analogue NaCdZn$_2$F$_7$ \cite{Kancko2023,Kancko2025} (black solid line in Figure \ref{fig3}a and \ref{fig3}b) from the total $C_p$, the magnetic specific heat $C_{\mathrm{mag}} = C_p-C_{\rm lat} \approx C_{p\rm[NaCdCu_2F_7]}-C_{p\rm [NaCdZn_2F_7\rm]}$, and its evolution in applied fields is shown in Figure \ref{fig2}c.
+The magnetic entropy change $\Delta S_{\rm mag}$, calculated by integration of $C_{\mathrm{mag}}/T$ and shown in Figure \ref{fig3}d, reaches only $\sim\!35\%$ of the expected value of Rln2, by 100 K. The large missing entropy is a signature of non-magnetic singlet formation combined with residual dynamics at low temperature.